nahianfariha/nahianfariha/README.md

-<h3 align="center">💻 Hi, I am Fariha, a CS & Engineering Graduate, exploring Machine Learning (esp.
-Generative Ai) & building Responsive Web Apps.
-I am the Founder & Sole Artist of Dot Pictures Studio. <br>
+<h3 align="center">💻 Hi, I’m Fariha, a CS & Engineering Graduate exploring Machine Learning and interested in research in Generative AI.
+I can build responsive web applications and combine technical skills with creative problem-solving.
+I also work as an Agent Banking Desk Officer and am the founder and sole artist of Dot Pictures Studio. <br>
 ⚙️Tools & Technologies I Use: </h3>

 <p align="center">